mlfernandez/proyecto4Backend/README.md

   },
 ```

-6. <h6> Add index.js on the working folder</h6>
+6. <h3> Add index.js on the Work space folder</h3>

-7. <h6> Add .gitignore on the working folder and inside write</h6>
+7. <h3> Add .gitignore on the Work space folder and inside write</h3>
 ```json
 /node_modules
 ```
-8. <h6>Now you can start working on the Backend!</h6>
+8. <h3>Now we are ready to work on the backend!</h3>
 >To know more about this See Creating the Backend below.

-9. <h6>To conect to the server write on the terminal</h6>
+9. <h3>To conect to the server write on the terminal</h3>
 ```javascript
 npm start
 ```
-10. <h6>Now you can see the data on Postman.</h6>
+10. <h3>Now we can see the Data in Postman.</h3>
 >To know more about this see Postman below.

 <a name="id4"></a>
 ## Creating the Backend

-1. <h6>index.js</h6>
+1. <h3>index.js</h3>
-*  First we have to call Node Express
+*  We have to call Node Express
 ```javascript
 const express = require('express');
 ```
-* save and execute
+* Save and execute.
 ```javascript
 const app = express();
 ```
-* and we declare the port where we are going to raise the server
+* Also declare the port where we are going to upload the server.
 ```javascript
 const port = 3000;
 ```
-* we save the constant router and match it to the require method and tell it that we import it from router.js
+* Save the constant router and match it to the require method and tell it that we import it from router.js.
 ```javascript
 const router = require('./router');
 ```
 * Express provides you with middleware to deal with the (incoming) data (object) in the body of the request.

-express.json() is a method inbuilt in express to recognize the incoming Request Object as a JSON Object.
-This method is called as a middleware in your application using the code:
+ * Express.json() is a method inbuilt in express to recognize the incoming Request Object as a JSON Object.
+This method is called as a middleware in your application using the code.

 ```javascript
 app.use(express.json());
 ```
-* mounts middleware for all routes of the app whith:
+* We build middleware for all application paths with.
 ```javascript
 app.use(router);
 ```
-* we raise and initialise the server
+* Lift and initialize the server.
 ```javascript
 app.listen(port, () => console.log(`Node server running on http://localhost:${port}`));
 ```

-2. <h6>router.js</h6>
+2. <h3>router.js</h3>

-* First we have to call Node Express
+* We have to call Node Express.
 ```javascript
 const router = require('express').Router();
 ```
-* We call the files on the folder routes
+* Call the files on the folder routes.
 ```javascript
 const moviesRouter = require('./routes/moviesRouter');
 const seriesRouter = require("./routes/seriesRouter");
 ```
-* This says that when the user puts the path where it should go
+* This says that when the user puts the path where it should go.
 ```javascript
 router.use("/movies", movieRouter);
 router.use("/series", seriesRouter);
 ```

-* Finally we export this file
+* Finally export the file routers.
 ```javascript
 module.exports = router;
 ```

-3. <h6>utiles.js</h6>
+3. <h3>utiles.js</h3>

-In this file we found the functions that we need to call elsewhere.
+In this file we create the functions that we need to export in other folders.
-In this case this is the function to translate the genre of the movies the user wants to search to the id needed for the endpoint of The movie database find it.
+In this case, the (checkId) function transforms the users' words into gender identifiers through a for / if loop, which allows the identification numbers to be searched in the Database to be translated.

-We add a case sensitive so that no matter how it is written it can be found anyway.
+We added a case-sensitivity so that no matter how it's written, it can be found anyway.
-Finally we export this file, so we can use in others files.
+Finally we export this file, so that we can use it in other files.

 ```javascript
  const checkId = (nombre) => {